john9francis/sushi-attack/README.md

 # sushi-attack
 Sushi themed tower defense game, coded in Godot

+# Todo June 2024
+- Get levels loading from a level folder
+- json for the path
+- json for the tower platform positions
+- pic for the background
+- txt/json dialogue for the level

 # To do for verticle slice (DECEMBER 9):
 - [x] Get the sushi rolls animated, at least 3
 - [x] Complete enemy animation in all directions